Pearls Before Swine by Stephan Pastis for December 19, 2021

 43. Cave cat

-CaveCat87 almost 3 years ago
+CaveCat87 about 3 years ago

 Yeah, I don’t think anybody’s gonna understand that, Rat.
 Even Pig didn’t understand that.